rackerlabs/rackspace-how-to/content/cloud-servers/manually-enable-auto-updates-on-debian-ubuntu-14.04-and-16.04-public-cloud-servers.md

        vim /etc/apt/apt.conf.d/50unattended-upgrades

-3. Scroll down to the the line of code that says `//Unattended-Upgrade::Mail “root”;`, then press the **i** key on your keyboard and click **del** twice to remove the forward slashes at the beginning of the line.
+3. Scroll to the the line of code that has the text `//Unattended-Upgrade::Mail “root”;` and use the arrow keys to move to the forward slashes.
+Then press the **i** key and click **del** twice to remove the forward slashes.

     The color of the line changes to indicate that it is now active code, rather than a comment.

-4. Move to the right and press **del** to delete the word `root` inside of the quotation marks.
+4. Move to the right and press **del** to delete the word `root` inside of the quotes.

-5. Between the same set of quotation marks, enter the email address that you want to use, as shown in the following image:
+5. Between the same set of quotes, enter the email address that you want to use, as shown in the following image:

     <img src="{% asset_path cloud-servers/manually-enable-auto-updates-on-debian-ubuntu-14.04-and-16.04-public-cloud-servers/picture8.png %}" />